Creating a Quality Detail Graph

 Data set parameters include date/time ranges, data delta, filters, etc.

-We will be using a data set that targets a specific test ID, known as detail data.
-So, copy the code below into the PPF below the system variables.
+This example uses a data set that targets a specific test ID, known as detail data.
+Copy the code below into the PPF below the system variables.

 var ppf_datasets = {